Pacific Combat Photos--A Living History

 J Heupel Photography

 This gallery, as with the National Museum of the Pacific War, is intended to honor those men who served and sacrificed for America in the Pacific Theater during World War II.
-I also want to honor the Museum, its staff, and the myriad of volunteers who make this living history program a success, helping to educate the generations of men, women and children that have come after the heroic men of World War II.
+I also want to honor the Museum, its staff, and the myriad of volunteers who make this living history program a success, helping to educate and inspire the generations of men, women and children that have come after the heroic men of World War II.